GeoVLMath: Enhancing Geometry Reasoning in Vision-Language Models via Cross-Modal Reward for Auxiliary Line Creation: Methodology

 \subsection{Problem Definition}

-We study geometry problems whose solution requires the \emph{active construction of auxiliary lines}.
-Formally, each instance is represented as a pair $\langle I, q \rangle$, where $I$ denotes an original diagram, and $q$ is a question grounded in $I$.
-The goal is to generate a solution $y$ that includes the auxiliary lines $aux$, a sequence of deductive steps, and a final answer $ans$.
-Since auxiliary lines are absent from the original diagram $I$, they must be constructed during reasoning.
-The deliberate introduction of these lines uncovers latent spatial relations and formalizes them as explicit geometric constraints, thereby enabling solutions that would otherwise be difficult to derive from the original diagram alone.
+We study solid geometry problems whose solutions require the \emph{active construction of auxiliary lines}.
+Each instance is defined by a pair $\langle I, q \rangle$, where $I$ denotes the original diagram and $q$ is a question grounded in $I$.
+The goal is to generate a solution $y$ that includes the auxiliary lines $aux$, a sequence of reasoning steps, and the final answer $ans$.
+The $aux$ is not present in $I$ and must be introduced during reasoning to expose implicit spatial relations and convert them into explicit geometric constraints.